Jake's Bikes Ltd is a limited company registered in England with company number 07449533. Our registered address is:

 These logs are used to produce site statistics; the raw log data is not made public.

 Log data may be examined by developers and administrators in the course of solving technical problems.
 IP addresses of users, derived either from those logs or from records in the database may be used to correlate usernames and network addresses in investigating abuse of our websites and services.

 3. Product InformationWaiting list and delivery

-All bikes are built to order, usually within a week.
-We maintain a waiting list during busy periods, and the waiting time can be up to 2 weeks.
+All bikes are built to order.
+We maintain a waiting list during busy periods, please tap here for our current lead time.
 Please allow an additional three working days for delivery.